Deed of Assignment

 You will all need to come in at the same time to witness each other’s signatures.

-Along with your signature, we will either require the first weeks rent from whoever is moving into a Central Bedfordshire property, or the receipt from handing in a Housing Benefit form.
+Along with your signature, we will require four weeks rent in advance from whoever is moving into a Central Bedfordshire property, and if you are receiving benefits a notification of a change in circumstances receipt.

 You should do this before sign-up.
 Other housing providers will have their own procedure.